allegro/ralph_pricing/doc/api.rst

 201 - everything OK, data is saved successfully.

-400 - invalid symbol or name (e.g. usage type or service) - such error will will contain an additional information about invalid data.
+400 - invalid or mis-shaped data - such error will will contain an additional description of what is wrong.

 401 - authorization/authentication error.